jagenjo/litescene.js/guides/resources.md

 this.processData = function( res )
 {
-  res.data //contains all the data
+  //res is the resource after parsing
-}
+  //if the res is a simple text file, then res.data contains the data }

 ```